MinecraftForge/Documentation/docs/gettingstarted/structuring.md

     - class I
     - class J
 module B
-  - package X // This package will not normally be loaded, preventing usage of R, S, T
+  - package X // This package will cause the mod loader to crash, as there already is a module with package X being exported
     - class R
     - class S
     - class T